When was the last time you lent a helping hand?

 Gifts of Love (GOL) is a non-profit coalition that engages the community to help give those less fortunate meet basic needs by providing food.
 GOL makes referrals to other social service agencies that are available to help with other needs.
 GOL funding is 100% dependent upon donations from individuals, churches, business and community organizations.
 Our church membership is active in supporting an all-volunteer non-profit community coalition serving the New Smyrna Beach, Edgewater and Oak Hill areas through volunteers and donations.
 Each Christmas we participate in a special program leading up to the holiday season where we match donors with needy families to provide gifts for all.

 In January 2019, our church along with the New Smyrna Beach community celebrated the life of Lauralei, a beloved young high school student.
 The tragedy of her precious young life ending by suicide was just too much to walk away from for her loved ones.
 In particular, Tammy and Carolyn Cote felt God’s nudge to build something from this pain that could bring hope and healing to them and the many people whom Lauralei touched.
 Piece by piece, folks have responded in ways that have brought the young people and adult support team of Surf’s Edge together.
 God is clearly at work in the way Surf’s Edge is building community, hope, and coping skills.
-Teens are welcome to join us each Wednesday at 6:00 pm as we create awareness around coping, supporting, and educating while having some fun.
 Call our church office for more information.

 Through our Disaster ministry, we educate and encourage people to safely prepare for personal, family, and neighbors during disasters and the following weeks of recovery.
 Provide resources to contact such as food, transportation, construction and spiritual care.